News From Alumni

 - Alison Buchanan (French major, 2011) was awarded a scholarship through the French Embassy to teach English as a second language in France during the 2011-2012 academic year, and is now teaching French at a private school in Indiana.

-- Rachel McGinley (Spanish minor/International Business Administration major, 2010): Rachel has been working as an International Operations Representative since June of 2010 at Perdue Farms in Salisbury, MD.
+- Rachel McGinley (Spanish minor/International Business Administration major, 2010) has been working as an International Operations Representative since June of 2010 at Perdue Farms in Salisbury, MD.
 Her job involves travel to fascinating places all over the world.

-- Lisa (Delaney) King (Spanish major, 2006): Lisa wrote recently to let us know that she has completed her Masters degree in Hispanic literature at Penn State U. She has put her degree to work and now teaches Spanish at Marley Middle School in Glen Burnie, Maryland.
+- Lisa (Delaney) King (Spanish major, 2006) completed her Masters degree in Hispanic literature at Penn State University and now teaches Spanish at Marley Middle School in Glen Burnie, Maryland.

 - Ashley Eschenburg (2009, French major, Spanish minor) has just returned from a year-long paid assistantship teaching English to French students in France, and is now teaching French full-time in the Wicomico County school district, as well as completing her Master's of Teaching degree at Salisbury University